 Ms. Hogge stated that MC18005 was a request submitted by the IR/Tech Chairs.
 The recommendation moved the ‘Version Notes’ to the end of each manual for ease in performing a search within the manual and removed the ‘Tab’ references, as the manuals are no longer published in book format, but are available electronically.

 Ms. Hogge stated that MC19001 was a request submitted by the IR/Tech Chairs.
-The recommendation adds the Electronic Bulletin Board (EBB) Usage and is Mutually Agreeable for the data element Scheduling Status in NAESB WGQ Standard No. 1.4.6 - Scheduled Quantity for Operator data set.
+The recommendation adds the Electronic Bulletin Board (EBB) Usage of Mutually Agreeable for the data element Scheduling Status in NAESB WGQ Standard No. 1.4.6 - Scheduled Quantity for Operator data set.
 She stated that the EBB usage has been missing for several versions.

 Ms. Hogge reviewed MC19002, a request submitted by the IR/Tech Chairs.
-The recommendation modifies NAESB WGQ Standard No. 5.4.25 Bid and NAESB WGQ Standard No. 5.4.26 Award Download to correct the Business Name Abbreviation in the data elements ‘Pressure Base Indicator Description’ and ‘Award Download’.
+The recommendation modifies NAESB WGQ Standard No. 5.4.25 Bid and NAESB WGQ Standard No. 5.4.26 Award Download to correct the Business Name Abbreviation in the data element ‘Pressure Base Indicator Description’.
 She stated that the Minor Correction is a clean up from an earlier request.

 Ms. Hogge explained that MC19003 was a request submitted by the IR/Tech Chairs.
 The recommendation corrects the EDI Mapping Guidelines for NAESB WGQ Standard No. 3.4.1 Transportation/Sales Invoice to show the ‘Replacement Shipper Maximum Daily Quantity’ data element in the QTY Segment as Sender’s Option.

 Ms. Hogge reviewed MC19004 submitted by the IR/Tech Chairs.
-The recommendation modifies the ‘Transactional Reporting’ section of the Executive Summary to remove references to the use of the Upload of Request for Download of Posted Datasets and Response to Upload of Request for Download of Posted Datasets.
-Ms. Hogge stated that, in Version 3.0 of the NAESB WGQ Business Practice Standards, the ‘Transactional Reporting” section was removed from the EDI data sets, leaving no EDI usage for transactional reporting.
+The recommendation modifies the ‘Transactional Reporting’ section of the Executive Summary to remove references to the use of the Upload of Request for Download of Posted Datasets and Response to Upload of Request for Download of Posted Datasets data sets.
+Ms. Hogge stated that, in Version 3.0 of the NAESB WGQ Business Practice Standards, all references to Transactional Reporting via EDI were removed from the data sets, as there is no EDI development for Transactional Reporting.

 Ms. Hogge explained that MC19005 was submitted by the IR/Tech Chairs.
-The recommendation modifies the NAESB WGQ Standard No. 3.4.1 - Transportation/Sales Invoice and NAESB WGQ Standard No. 3.4.2 Payment Remittance.
+The recommendation modifies the NAESB WGQ Standard No. 3.4.1 Transportation/Sales Invoice and NAESB WGQ Standard No. 3.4.2 Payment Remittance.
 During a review of the data sets, it was discovered that the Data Element Cross Reference to ASC X12 and the EDI Mapping Guidelines did not accurately show the Contact Person data elements in the PER Segment.
 The existing data element ‘Contact Person’ was modified to reflect two separate data elements, ‘Contact Person (Name)’ and ‘Contact Person (Phone).’

 Ms. Hogge reviewed MC19007, submitted by the IR/Tech Chairs.
-The recommendation contains a modification to NAESB WGQ Standard No. 3.4.1 - Transportation/Sales Invoice.
-Ms. Hogge stated that there was a conflict in the code values and some duplications were deleted.
+The recommendation contains a modification to NAESB WGQ Standard No. 3.4.1 Transportation/Sales Invoice.
+Ms. Hogge stated that there was a conflict in the code values and duplications were deleted.

 Mr. Buccigross opened the floor for comments or questions on the minor corrections.
 Mr. Connor asked whether the WGQ Matrix was the best tool to analyze the standards.
 Ms. Munson stated that the Matrix lists all of the business standards and can be utilized to determine what topic a standard may fall under.
 For example, one could search the matrix for every standard that relates to nominations and find that some of the standards may not be in the nomination book.
 She noted that the Code Values Log is also posted on the IR/Tech page.
 The Code Values Log is a spreadsheet that lists all of the code values and what data sets they are in for each data element.
 Ms. Van Pelt stated that a word search could be performed in both the Matrix and the WGQ books.